 An effective biosecurity system requires a systematic identification and reduction of risks.
 It requires leadership by federal, state and territory governments, community involvement and institutions armed with the necessary resources and clear responsibilities for preparedness, risk reduction and rapid responses.
-It requires ecologically-based thinking.

-This objective makes up 75% of our external effort.
+This objective makes up 75% of the our external effort.